-Civil Liberties Cases held in the National Archives and Records Administration, Southeast Region, Atlanta
+Civil Liberties Case Files at the National Archives at Atlanta

-A Selection of Cases from the Records of the U. S. District Courts in the States of:
+A selection of civil liberty cases from the Records of the U. S. District Courts in the following states:

 How to Use this Report

-The U. S. District Court cases in this report constitute a sample of cases relating to civil liberties in the custody of the National Archives and Records Administration, Southeast Region (Atlanta).
+The U. S. District Court cases in this report constitute a sample of cases relating to civil liberties in the custody of the National Archives at Atlanta.
 The Southeast Region has custody of records from the states of Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, and Tennessee.

 - Agnes Nelson and Oswald Nelson, minors, by T. N. Nelson v.
 Birmingham Board of Education of the City of Birmingham, et al. 1962 Case No. 10188